dalong0514/readnotes/20190106计算原文/2019023Core-Java-PartA11Ed/2019023Core-Java-PartA0401.md

 Caution

 The javac compiler always looks for files in the current directory, but the java virtual machine launcher only looks into the current directory if the「.」directory is on the class path.
-If you have no class path set, it's not a problem—the default class path consists of the「.」directory.
+If you have no class path set, it's not a problem — the default class path consists of the「.」directory.
 But if you have set the class path and forgot to include the「.」directory, your programs will compile without error, but they won't run.

 The class path lists all directories and archive files that are starting points for locating classes.
 Let's consider our sample class path: